Facebook Pixel

 • Avoid things that make doshas go out of balance

-If you live the right way, you can stay healthy and prevent many diseases.
+If you live the right way, you can stay healthy and support long-term health and well-being.
 So now you know what Shamana and Shodhana Chikitsa are, how they work, and how they help you feel better the natural way.

 Contact Us for any questions you have about Shamana Chikitsa & Shodhana Chikitsa.
 You can connect with us at https://idealayurvedicresort.com/contact.php or call at +91 – 471 – 2266600